 If you use Apple mobile and desktop devices, and don’t plan on making the jump to Windows or Android anytime soon, then Apple iCloud is the logical cloud storage platform for you.

-When used on Apple OSs, nothing comes close to iCloud in terms of integration, functionality, and ease of use.
+When used on iOS, iPadOS or macOS, nothing comes close to iCloud in terms of integration, functionality, and ease of use.
 It seamlessly takes care of device and app backup, and syncs data across all connected devices.
 For miscellaneous file storage, there is also iCloud Drive.

 iCloud’s free plans offer 5GB of free storage, not a particularly high amount, but you can always buy more storage, starting at $0.99 a month for 50GB and ranging up to $9.99 for 2TB.
 Moreover, any items purchased from the iTunes Store can be stored for free without counting towards the free 5GB.
 We also like that you can share the 2TB storage plan with family members.